-Dr. Ethan B. Russo, an American neurologist says, “To our knowledge, these investigations provide the oldest documentation of cannabis as a pharmacologically active agent.”
+Dr. Ethan B. Russo, an American neurologist says, “To our knowledge.
+These investigations provide the oldest documentation of cannabis as a pharmacologically active agent.”

-Cannabis remnants have been discovered in old Egypt and some other sites, and it has been referred to by authors like Herodotus, the Greek historian.
+Cannabis remnants have been discovered in old Egypt and some other sites.
+And it has been referred to by authors like Herodotus, the Greek historian.
 But China’s tomb stash is the oldest known and its properties could be well tested.

-Scientists also couldn’t say whether the marijuana was ingested or smoked, as there were no indications in the 45-year-old shaman’s tomb.
+Scientists also couldn’t say whether the marijuana was ingested or smoked.
+As there were no indications in the 45-year-old shaman’s tomb.

-The large cache was placed in a basket and a bowl, and was assumed to be used in the shaman’s afterlife.
+The large cache was placed in a basket and a bowl.
+And was assumed to be used in the shaman’s afterlife.

-Dr. Ethan said in an interview that took place in Missoula, Mont, “Thus materially is unequivocally cannabis, and no material has previously had this degree of analysis possible.
+Dr. Ethan said in an interview that took place in Missoula, Mont.
+“Thus materially is unequivocally cannabis, and no material has previously had this degree of analysis possible.
 It was common practice in burials to provide materials needed for the afterlife.
 No hemp or seeds were provided for fabric or food.
 Rather, cannabis as medicine or for visionary purposes was supplied.”

-A harp, archery equipment and bridles were also found in the tomb, confirming the shaman’s big social standing.
+A harp, archery equipment, and bridles were also found in the tomb, confirming the shaman’s big social standing.

-It took researchers ten months to remove the red tape barring the movement of the marijuana from China to England, said Dr. Ethan.
+It took researchers ten months to remove the red tape barring the movement of marijuana from China to England, said Dr. Ethan.

-The cannabis was discovered in two of the five hundred Gushi tombs opened up so far in China’s northwestern part, showing that marijuana was either illegal to be used by some individuals or was ministered to a few others as medicine by the shamans, said Dr Ethan.
+The cannabis was discovered in two of the five hundred Gushi tombs opened up so far in China’s northwestern part.
+Showing that marijuana was either illegal to be used by some individuals or was ministered to a few others as medicine by the shamans, said Dr. Ethan.
 “It certainly does indicate that cannabis has been used by man for a variety of purposes for thousands of years.”

-Dr. Ethan B. Russo, who practiced neurology for twenty years, has once published some studies about the history of marijuana.
+Dr. Ethan B. Russo, who practiced neurology for twenty years, once published some studies about the history of marijuana.

 In reference to his last paper, Dr. Ethan said, “I hope we can avoid some of the political liabilities of the issue.”